Review and road test of the Tesla Model X

 SENSIBLE SPORT UTILITY

 Tesla says that their all-electric Model X is an SUV that comes with almost none of the usual SUV compromises.
 Sounds intriguing.
-Jonathan Crouch checks out what's on offer.
+Jonathan Crouch drives it.

 Ten Second Review of the Tesla Model X